 Auditing mobile security and conducting penetration testing at least once a year is a must to secure your mobile environment.
 You can hire a reputable mobile security testing company to detect security threats, early on.
 Some security firms even help with mitigating and remediating the threats they discover while performing audit and safeguard your data and devices from the potential threats that may arise in the future.

 Compliance reporting provides total control of enterprise mobile security environment to IT pros including users, applications, devices, access rights, and more.
 Having this level of control enables IT department to identify security issues well before they affect your intellectual property, financial assets, and other sensitive information while keeping them at bay.

 Data Loss Prevention (DLP) policy is generally implemented to restrict users from transmitting the sensitive or critical business information outside the network.
 Through DLP, an IT admin can control the share, access, edit and delete rights provided to users through a mobile device.
 For instance, DLP may let a user access and view a document on an authorized app on through a device, but restricts sharing, editing or saving the document to an unauthorized app on the cloud.

 Want to know more about enterprise mobility security?
-Take a look at some best practices that can help you secure mobile apps against cyber security threats.
+Take a look at some mobile application security best practices that can help you secure mobile apps against cybersecurity threats.